nagyg/workgroup/README.md

 You should be ready, good luck!

-### NOTE: you can check out / place your workgroup repo anywhere it was just an example.
+### NOTE: you can check out / place your workgroup repo anywhere.
+The instructions above were just an example.

 The important members: